License

 otherwise it is assumed to be used as a cluster license.

-After launching the cluster, wait for the pods to reach a Status
+After launching the cluster, wait for the coordinator and worker pods to reach a Status

 of Init:2/3